Sammaye/laravel-permission/README.md

 ### Configure

-You can find the configuration in `config/sammaye.permission.php` and it is called like `config('sammaye.permission.permissions)` to get a list of configured default permisisons.
+You can find the configuration in `config/sammaye.permission.php` and it is called like `config('sammaye.permission.permissions')` to get a list of configured default permissions.

 #### Adding Permissions/Roles